camponogaraviera/aws/interview_prep/README.md

 ---

-# 3) Which AWS services should be used to design a chat app with 1-10k concurrent users, low throughput (10 MB/second), and near-real-time synchronization (delay of 100-300ms).
+# 3) Which AWS services should be used to design a chat app with 1-10k concurrent users, low throughput (10 MB/second), and near-real-time synchronization?

 **Answer**: